Explore Careers - Job Market Report

 - 55 years and over: 17% compared to 17% for all occupations

-- The City of Montréal has announced an investment of $15M for improving its bicycle lanes and adding 57 km in 2016-2017 (available in French only)
+- The City of Montréal has announced a $15.5M investment to modernize 140 traffic lights and improve pedestrian safety (available in French only)

-- Labatt Breweries has announced a $24M investment in its Montréal plant to add a new production line (available in French only)
+- The Telus telecommunication company announced a $111M investment in Montréal in 2016 that will be used to install new communication infrastructure (available in French only)